sparkfabrik/company-playbook/content/procedures/employee-onboarding.md

 * Log into GCP using [this procedure](/guides/local-development-environment-configuration#log-into-gcloud)
 * Open the Toggl account and make sure it can access all relevant projects
 * Invite the employee to PeopleForce and ask them to review their profile information
-* Invite the employee to Dipendenti in Cloud and explain them the related policies
+* Invite the employee to Dipendenti in Cloud and explain to them the related policies
-* Add the GitHub account of the employee (or open it if not available) to SparkFabrik organization and relevant projects
+* Add the GitHub account of the employee (or open it if not available) to the SparkFabrik organization and relevant projects
-* Add the account to company's OpenVPN firewall (for external access)
+* Add the account to the company's OpenVPN firewall (for external access)

 ## Things to do on the first day